Doubtingeye352/django-easy/README.md

 **git/**
 **Note: NOT THE .git FOLDER THE FOLDER WHICH SAYS GIT WITHOUT THE DOT BEFORE THE NAME.**

-then delete the django-easy fie
+then delete the djangoeasy fie

 you can start using the tool by typing